heatmap.py -p photo-points -o photos.png --width 1000 --osm -B 0.8 --osm_base http://b.tile.stamen.com/toner

 -h, --help show this help message and exit

---ignore_csv_header Ignore first line of CSV input file.
+--ignore_csv_header ignore first line of CSV input files (default: False)

 Clip results to RANGE, which is specified as